Chapter 10: The Aftermath of Thought; (or The N’Tariel Talent)

 “—But I guess you will find out soon enough.”

 Chloe fidgeted, which made her almost trip.
-Alexandre caught her, but the neck and waist.
+Alexandre caught her, by the neck and waist.
 “Err, sorry.”

 She let go.